-The price of college has never been higher and the total amount of student debt in the United States has never been higher.
-As these numbers continue to grow far in excess of the rate of inflation, more and more college students ask the same question: How much student debt is too much?
+The price of college has never been higher, and the total amount of student debt in the United States has never been higher.
+As these numbers continue to grow faster than the rate of inflation, more and more college students ask the same question: How much student debt is too much?

 Unfortunately, there is no simple answer.
-In fact, there are a ton a variables to consider…
+There are several variables to consider…

 What constitutes too much debt is a psychological question as much as it is a purely financial one.
 Some people are more willing to accept risk than others.
 If you are the type of person who looks to avoid any sort of financial risk, your maximum amount of college debt should be lower than others.

 On the other side of the coin, if you thrive on a high risk/high reward situation, you might better be able to stomach a higher level of debt.
-College was once a great investment no matter where you went.
+College was once an excellent investment, no matter where you went.
 Today, it has become a riskier investment, but not necessarily a bad one.

-If you are attending Harvard Medical School your earning prospects are probably pretty good.
-If you are doing a mail order basket weaving degree, it might be wise to spend a little less.
+If you are attending Harvard Medical School, your earning prospects are probably pretty good.
+If you are doing a basket weaving degree, it might be wise to spend a little less.

 Just because you are in a program where people have very high potential salaries doesn’t mean you will be making the big bucks.
 What happens if you can’t find a job in your field?
 What happens if you don’t end up with an average salary?
 Colleges, especially certain for-profit schools, are masters of inflating employment statistics and making it seem like finding work is easy.